Some thoughts on cultural appropriation and the 1001 Arabian Nights

 Better source material perhaps?

 But in choosing the 1001 Nights as the source material does this always depict Middle Eastern culture in a certain derogatory way?
-Is it just standard outdated tropes of pirates, captive princesses, and mad sultans?
-I think I might have had concerns about this at least thirty years ago, when 1001 Nights – perhaps – was the only material from Middle Eastern culture that the majority of the British public engaged with (e.g. through pantomime or Disney maybe), but nowadays with such entrenched multiculturalism (definitely a good thing in my opinion) I think we’re well beyond that.
+Is it just standard outdated tropes of pirates, captive princesses and mad sultans?
+I think I might have had concerns about this a few decades ago, when 1001 Nights – perhaps – was the only material from Middle Eastern culture that the majority of the British public engaged with (e.g. through pantomime or Disney maybe), but nowadays with such entrenched multiculturalism (definitely a good thing in my opinion) I think we’re well beyond that.
 Does anyone of Middle Eastern heritage really believe that “the British” still just think of them all as “pirates and mad sultans”?
 Surely not.
-It feels ridiculous to even write that sentence.
-Despite clear issues of racism in present day UK, I would still say we’re well beyond that viewpoint as a society, and a new retelling of the magical and captivating 1001 Nights story for children is surely harmless in this respect.
+It feels ridiculous to even write that.
+Despite clear issues of racism in present day UK, I would still say we’re well beyond that viewpoint as a society and a new retelling of the magical, captivating 1001 Nights story for children is surely harmless in this respect.

 Or is there other better source material?
-Something from the Middle East that is more enlightening and provides a wider and fresher perspective on what is an immeasurably rich source of culture.
-To be honest I think there probably is.
-I think I’m right in saying that the 1001 Nights isn’t particularly popular in Middle Eastern culture, or certainly not as much as it is in that of The West / British.
+Something from the Middle East that is more enlightening and provides a wider and fresher perspective on what is an immeasurably rich source of culture?
+To be honest I suspect there probably is.
+I think I’m right in saying that the 1001 Nights isn’t particularly popular in Middle Eastern culture, or certainly not as much as it is in that of Western / British.
 But I would still argue that the fundamental feature of the 1001 Nights is a strong female protagonist who eventually heals the Sultan through love, which is interesting and progressive in its own right, though parts of it perhaps still unfold in an imperfect way.
-However, the starting point of this, and of all the stories from The Opus Pocus, is to get children listening to classical music.
+However the starting point of this – and of all the stories from The Opus Pocus – is to get children listening to classical music.
 So Rimsky-Korsakov’s incredible narrative composition was the initial inspiration and thus the story had to be 1001 Arabian Nights.

-I think there is another part of the cultural approriation definition that again is perhaps treated too superficially.
+I think there is another part of the cultural appropriation definition that again is perhaps treated too superficially.
 To go back to this definition and the “typically more dominant people or society” part of it, I mentioned how the 1001 Nights stories were primarily disseminated in the English speaking population at the height of the British Empire by the explorer and former captain in the army of the East India Company, Sir Richard Francis Burton.
 Superficially this looks pretty bad!
-The British Empire was clearly the more dominant society at the time and, as a former captain in the East India Company, this Burton chap sounds like he might be one of the typical sociopaths the British Empire manufactured in its dehumanising boarding school system to send out and brutally subjugate the rest of the world fueled, I suspect, by their unresolved childhood trauma.
-Something that sadly appears to continue to this day…
+The British Empire was clearly the more dominant society at the time and, as a former captain in the East India Company, this Burton chap sounds like he might be one of the typical sociopaths the British Empire manufactured in its dehumanising boarding school system to send out and subjugate the rest of the world fuelled, I suspect, by their unresolved childhood trauma.
+Something that, when one looks at the recent crop of callous, deceitful ministers (prime or otherwise) that this country has had to endure, sadly appears to continue to this day.

 But this doesn’t provide the full picture of Burton.
-Yes he fought for the East India Company (apparently so ferociously he earned the nickname “Riffian Dick”) but he also extensively criticised colonial policies of the British Empire, immersed himself in Middle Eastern culture (amongst others), learned to speak as many as twenty-nine different languages and generally made a nuisance of himself to anyone in a position of authority.
-He was clearly an outsider, more keen to follow his own path than to be a representative of the British Empire in some way.
-He did, afterall, publish the first English translation of the Kama Sutra, causing some scandal at the time.
+Yes he fought for the East India Company (apparently so ferociously he earned the nickname “Ruffian Dick”) but he also extensively criticised colonial policies of the British Empire, immersed himself in Middle Eastern culture (amongst others), learned to speak as many as twenty-nine different languages and generally made a nuisance of himself to anyone in a position of authority.
+He was clearly an outsider, more keen to follow his own path than to be a representative of the British Empire in some way, including publishing the first English translation of the Kama Sutra, causing some scandal at the time.

-So I think his unexpunged, risque translation of the 1001 Nights (as opposed to earlier translations of Antoine Galland’s French version that didn’t include all the sex and violence) was not some “cultural land grab” by a dominant society, but more a passion project by a very particular individual, who regarded himself as an outsider to his own culture and who had a passionate interest in discovering and sharing the ideas of others, ultimately to provide a more authentic insight into the human condition.
+So I think his unexpunged, risque translation of the 1001 Nights (as opposed to the earlier well-known French translation by Antoine Galland, which didn’t include all the sex and violence) was not some “cultural land grab” by a dominant society, but more a passion project by a very particular individual, who regarded himself as an outsider to his own culture and who had a keen interest in discovering and sharing the ideas of other cultures ultimately, I suspect, to provide a more authentic insight into the human condition.

 Who decides what’s appropriate?